 Annual Event Alert: Restaurant Day started in Helsinki in 2011.
 The idea was that anyone could set up a pop-up restaurant anywhere they liked – at their homes, in their offices, on street corners, in parks, etc. Today the birthday of this fun notion is celebrated every year on the third Saturday in May.
 If your tour to Finland happens to coincide with this date, keep an eye out for all the wonderful eateries that pop up throughout the city.

 Life in Helsinki is all about the water.
 As a visitor to this pocket-size port town, you are pretty much obliged to take the ferry to the sea fortress and protected nature area of Suomenlinna – a UNESCO World Heritage Site and one of the most important historical sites in all of Finland.
-Alternatively, you could hop aboard the Beautiful Canal Route cruise that passes by some of Helsinki’s foremost waterfront attractions such as Suomenlinna Island, Korkeasaari Zoo, the icebreaker fleet and Degerö Canal.
+Alternatively, you could hop aboard the Beautiful Canal Route cruise that passes by some of Helsinki’s foremost waterfront attractions such as Suomenlinna Island, Korkeasaari Zoo, the icebreaker fleet and the Degerö Canal.
 Feeling brave?
 Go for a swim!
 Winter swimming is a common pastime in Helsinki, and there are plenty of destinations that maintain open spaces in the ice where guests can take an icy plunge into the water to stimulate circulation and test their endurance.

 After a full day of exploring Helsinki, you’ll need a little time to relax and unwind.
 Fortunately, you’ll be smack dab in the middle of a city with countless saunas!
-Finland in its entirety is home to 3.5 million saunas, which just goes to show how series the locals are about their native pastime.
+Finland in its entirety is home to 3.5 million saunas, which just goes to show how series the locals are about their favourite pastime.
 It’s part of their daily routine, so taking some steam is a great way to ‘do as the Finnish do’.
 You get different kinds of saunas – smoke, wood stove and electric – so read up a bit to find a spot that will appeal to your taste.

 Annual Event Alert: Helsinki Sauna Day takes place in March each year.
 On this one day every year, little-known or underutilised saunas are opened to the public so everyone can enjoy a steam.

 Helsinki as a city is young at heart.
 As such, you’ll easily find something exciting to do once the sun has gone down.
-Enjoy dinner at your hotel (or ask for a restaurant recommendation from your concierge), and then head out on the town.
+Enjoy dinner at your hotel (or ask for a restaurant recommendation from your concierge or tour leader), and then head out on the town.
 The pub scene is alive and kicking, and if dancing is your thing you are sure to find a club to your liking.
 Alternatively, you could see a show, take in an art exhibition or even enjoy an immersive food experience.

 Annual Event Alert: Helsinki Festival is the largest arts festival in Finland.
 It takes place over the course of 17 days from late August until early September each year.
 The programme line-up features classical and world music, theatre, dance, circus and visual arts as well as a range of urban events.

 Using this itinerary as a guideline is a great way to cram a lot of exploring into 24 hours in Helsinki.
 Adjust it to suit your taste and please send us some feedback if you use it on your tour of Finland.
-We’d love to see your travel pictures as well, so feel free to tag us (@expatexplore) in your social media posts as you explore Helsinki.
+We’d love to see your travel pictures as well, so feel free to tag us (@expatexplore) in your social media posts as you explore Helsinki!